Exponentially-enhanced quantum sensing with many-body phase transitions

 To utilize quantum features for enhancing sensing precision several strategies have been put forward which resulted in sensors based on GHZ-like entangled states, criticality and non-equilibrium dynamics.
 In most of these methods, the QFI scales algebraically with respect to system size, i.e.~$F^Q {\sim} L^\beta$.
 Surpassing algebraic advantage and reaching exponential scaling has remained elusive when all the resources, such as the preparation time, are taken into account.
 Here, we have shown that a class of systems with first order quantum phase transitions with exponential energy gap closing can indeed achieve exponential scaling for the QFI.
 Remarkably, the exponential scaling nature is preserved even if the state preparation time, through local adiabatic driving, is accounted for.
-We have illustrated our results by considering three distinct models, namely Grover, $p$-spin, and biclique spin chains, featuring first order phase transition.
-The results are robust against moderate decoherence and the optimal bases are also experimentally realizable.
+We have illustrated our results by considering three distinct models, namely Grover, $p$-spin, and biclique spin systems, featuring first order phase transition.
+The results comply with the fundamental bounds that have been established for quantum probes.
+In addition, they are robust against moderate decoherence and the optimal bases are also experimentally realizable.
 While criticality-based sensing is inherently local in nature, we have shown, with an adaptive estimation strategy, that it is always possible to harness the exponential scaling for sensing arbitrary parameters to unprecedented precision.
-Our results can be readily verified on D-wave quantum devices in which the biclique spin system can be easily implemented.
-This work paves the way for a concrete strategy for precision sensing that has applications in estimating fundamental physical constants which are inherently local sensing problems and require ultra-accurate probes.
+Our results can in principle be verified with D-Wave quantum devices in which the biclique spin system may be implemented.
+This work paves the way for a concrete precision sensing strategy with applications in estimating fundamental physical constants, which require ultra-accurate local probes. \\